 Jasmine is standing in the communal holo deck with Bernard.
 They're rotating a holographic looping animation of the storm.
 It reaches from the floor to just above Jasmine's head.
 Bernard is a head shorter.
 His hands are moving back and forth, spinning the storm.
 There's smattering of blue spheres in the center of the storm.
 One of those must be the ANN Hermosa, others make up the rest of the Spanish flotilla.

 Jasmine is a year behind Kieran in school, but she's not studying the Stream.
 She just enjoys spending time in the lab while she works on her own studies: Education and Graphic Design.
 Her summer classes have just wrapped up, so she's heading out to meet up with Mom.

 Then, in a month, Kieran will ship out back to Luna, and they might not see each other ever again.

-Kieran's desk is littered with toys and mesh print-outs of curious Storm structures.
+Kieran's desk is littered with toys and 3D mesh print-outs of curious Storm structures.
 At the edge is a framed old-style photograph of Kieran and Jasmine.
 Their first time to Europa.
 He picks it up and holds it, tenderly.

 Everyone runs into the communal holo deck.
 Jasmine is working from a tablet and every few seconds with a flick of a wrist she tosses up a large 2D hologram, a flat blue rectangle with white text and sometimes accompanying media.
-Reports of the storm, the first text communications that a random ship picked up out in the voids, a choppy video transmission of a disheveled captain speaking.
+Reports of the storm, the first text communications that some random ship picked up out in the voids, a choppy video transmission of a disheveled captain speaking.

-The ship's communication gear must be damaged, if they're relying on old tech, Kieran thinks to himself.
+The ship's communication gear must be damaged, if they're relying on this old tech, Kieran thinks to himself.
 Might as well be transmitting Morse!